Reporting to the Clinical Supervisor, the Counselor is responsible for clinical and case management services for all patients and their families.

 - Ability to establish and consistently enforce appropriate boundaries with patients

 - Ability to model positive behavior and demeanor

 - Understanding of addiction, co-occurring models, and treatment modalities

-- Understanding of adolescent development and family systems
+- Understanding of patient development and family systems

 - Excellent time management and organizational skills